Rokiis1/roadmap/api_design/api_design.md

 Before building APIs or working with frameworks, it is important to understand how APIs should be designed.

-In earlier sections, we explored what APIs are, how they work and how they fit into system communication.
+In earlier sections, we explored what APIs are, how they work and how they participate in communication between systems.
 However, understanding how APIs function is only part of the process.

-When multiple systems depend on an API, its design becomes critical.
+Once multiple systems, applications or developers begin depending on an API, the way that API is designed becomes increasingly important.

-A well-designed API is easier to understand, easier to use and easier to maintain over time.
-A poorly designed API can lead to confusion, inconsistent behavior and increased complexity for both developers and systems that rely on it.
+A well-designed API is easier to understand, easier to integrate with and easier to maintain over time.
+A poorly designed API can create confusion, inconsistent behavior and unnecessary complexity for both developers and systems that rely on it.

-API design focuses on how an API is structured, how data is exchanged and how interactions are defined between clients and systems.
+API design focuses on how APIs organize communication, structure interactions and represent data between systems.
+This includes how access points are defined, how requests and responses are structured, how data is represented and how APIs communicate successful or failed operations.

-At this stage, the focus is not on implementation details, but on the principles that make APIs clear, consistent and predictable.

-These principles apply across different API styles and technologies.
+At this stage, the focus is not on implementation details or specific frameworks, but on the principles that make APIs clear, consistent and predictable.
+These ideas apply across many API styles and technologies, even though different systems may implement them differently.

-To begin, it is important to understand why API design matters in the first place.
+To begin, it is first necessary to understand why API design itself plays such an important role in system communication.

 ## Why API design matters